syncfusion-content/javascript-docs/js/Grid/Cell.md

 ## Content

-When [`wrapMode`](https://help.syncfusion.com/api/js/ejgrid#members:textwrapsettings-wrapmode "wrapMode") of [`textWrapSettings`](https://help.syncfusion.com/api/js/ejgrid#members:textWrapSettings "textWrapSettings") property set as `content` then the auto wrap will be enable only for grid content alone.
+When the [`wrapMode`](https://help.syncfusion.com/api/js/ejgrid#members:textwrapsettings-wrapmode "wrapMode") of [`textWrapSettings`](https://help.syncfusion.com/api/js/ejgrid#members:textWrapSettings "textWrapSettings") property is set as `content` then the auto wrap will be enable only for the grid content alone.

 The following code example describes the above behavior.